nschlewitz/mkdocs/docs/toto.md

-# Titre 1
+# Title 1

-## Titre 2
+## Title 2

-Toto was here ! and he tries to make this f...ing CI works wo token and by using another account and remove comments.
-Finally I changed permissions so github-action bot should be able to write in this repo.
+I removed some content and add more in my feature branch.

+## Title 3

+I have also updated the CI and fix stuff to make this work.
+And it works.